nellore/vickitrix/README.md

 ## Contributing

 Pull requests are welcome!
-Fork at will!
+Fork freely!
 If you've written a substantial contribution, and you'd like to be added as a collaborator, reach out to me.

 ## Disclaimer